 Eric first impressed me with his strength and grace in October 2013.
 We met at a forum focused on the taboo nature of infertility.
 The discussion turned to the scars left by failed fertility treatment.
-It was my first experience on a stage discussing society’s inability or unwillingness to acknowledge the many little deaths that infertility inflicts over and over in our lives.Why is it society struggles to acknowledge the many little deaths #infertility inflicts over and… Click To Tweet
+It was my first experience on a stage discussing society’s inability or unwillingness to acknowledge the many little deaths that infertility inflicts over and over in our lives.Why is it society struggles to acknowledge the many little deaths #infertility inflicts over and over in our lives?
+Click To Tweet

 Eric took the microphone and shared that he and his wife were approaching the end of their fertility treatments.
 Swallowing hard he recounted the toll failed fertility treatments had taken on their lives.
 He wanted to know what lay ahead and any words of advice for healing.
 You can read more about that encounter here.

 Today he and his wife Cathy (who has since become a dear friend) share a commitment to write about what they experienced.
 This week Eric wrote movingly about how his willingness to open up to a dock hand at a marina led to a few epiphanies.

 He writes: “So, for whatever it’s worth, I’d like to offer three clear takeaways for the fellas out there:

 - Infertility is utterly democratized.
 It hits people of all ages, races, backgrounds and social status.
 You never know who out there might be sharing your experiences or fears.

 - The only person who can actually make you feel those emasculating and derisive feelings from sharing or talking about what you’re going through is you.
 Accept them as normal, understandable and entirely valid, and you completely take away their negative power.